 U. S. DEPARTMENT OF LABOR SECTORS, REFLECTED IN THE JOB LOSSES AND GAINS GRAPH CAREERKIT LOCATION Construction Organizations that build things.
 This includes organizations that build houses, office buildings, sewer pipes, power lines, highways and bridges.
 It includes organizations that employ people with general skills such as managing a building project and specialty skills such as carpenters, electricians and plumbers.
 Construction Manufacturing The CareerKits divide Manufacturing into two sectors: Manufacturing, which includes organizations that make products such as clothing, machines, electronics and cars, and Food Production, which includes organizations that grow, raise and produce products such as apples, bacon, yogurt and milk.
 Manufacturing Food Production Mining and Logging Organizations that prepare natural resources for use.
 Some examples of natural resources are coal, metals, minerals, oil, gas and trees.
 Does not appear in the CareerKits Education, Healthcare and Social Assistance Organizations that offer childcare, education and training as well as healthcare and social assistance.
 This includes daycare centers, schools, colleges, hospitals, shelters and soup kitchens.
-Healthcare Education and Childcare Community and Social Assistance Government Government Sometimes called "public administration" or "the public sector," the Government sector includes local, state, and federal agencies.
+Healthcare Education and Childcare Community and Social Assistance Government Sometimes called "public administration" or "the public sector," the Government sector includes local, state, and federal agencies.
 This includes organizations that are in charge of public housing, trash collection and national security as well as prisons, the police and the fire department, among others.
-Hospitality, Recreation and the Arts Professional and Administrative Services Organizations that provide support services to other organizations.
+Entertainment, Food and Hospitality Food and This includes organizations involved in theater, dance and music, as Professional and Administrative Services Services Organizations that provide support services to other organizations.
 This includes services such as accounting, advertising, billing, security, mailing packages and cleaning.
 Organizations that are dedicated to these tasks are not included in the CareerKits, however administrative careers are included in every CareerKit.